 2015 ‘What’s in a Name?
 Shifts in Identity, Impact and Delivery in a National Volunteer-led Programme Using Applied Drama to Learn English’, co-written with Anne Smith, Research in Drama Education: The Journal of Applied Theatre and Performance, 20 (4): 524-530.

 Teaching and Supervision

-Applying Theatre (Module Convenor)
+Applying Theatre (3rd year, Module Convenor)

 Theorising and Facilitating Applied Theatre: Ethics and Reflective Practice (Module Convenor)

 Emily Walsh (2020 - ) Facilitating a global conversation around disability between communities in the UK and Uganda: The impact art practices can have on social change (co-supervised with Prof Yvette Hutchison)